DScoderman/the-19th-hole/README.md

 ## Usage

 To use this app you will need to access it in the browser.
 Type your local zip code in the search box.
-Five local golf courses, liquor stores, and the local weather will be displayed in the boxes on the wed page.
+Five local golf courses, liquor stores, and the local weather will be displayed in the boxes on the web page.

 ## Credits